CoderDojoTC/python/docs/trinket/01-turtle-graphics.md

-## Turtle Graphics
+# Turtle Graphics Library

+## What is the turtle graphics library?
 Turtle graphs have been around for almost [50 years](https://en.wikipedia.org/wiki/Turtle_graphics).
 A turtle is a drawing object that has position, direction and a pen to draw as it moves around a grid.
 Turtle graphic are the preferred way to teach many concepts in computer science because they give you fast feedback.

-For many of our introductary python labs we will use the turtle python library.
+For many of our introductory python labs we will use the turtle python library.
 Although there are many different versions of the turtle library, most of the commands are similar.
-What you learn with the trinket python system will be useful in other sytems also.
+What you learn with the trinket python system will be useful in other systems also.

-## Initializaton commands
+## Initialization commands
 There are three lines that will appear at the top of these labs:

 ```python